af001/forgemod-docker/Readme.md

 # Forgemod/CurseForge Docker - Builder Scripts
 This repo contains a set of scripts that can be used to install Forgemod/CurseForge servers as Docker containers.
 Users can interact with the Minecraft servers using Twitch modpacks for Minecraft.
-These containers should not be exposed to the Internet without additional iptable rules that restrict access to a set of trusted IP addresses.
+These containers should not be exposed to the internet without additional iptable rules that restrict access to a set of trusted IP addresses.
 This build is ideal for home labs and/or local LANs.

 These instructions will use Forgemod|CurseForge interchangably.
 Minecraft Forge is the project that builds Mincraft so that it can be modded.
 CurseForge is a set of modpacks that are built using the Minecraft Forge server.